Here are some tips publishers can use to get the most out of selling on the newsstand and avoid premature returns.

 - Use big, bold type and typographic techniques

 - Blow your own horn.
 Did you get an award?
 Say so on your cover

-- Deal with the big story, if there is one
+- Trumpet the big story, if there is one

 - Reuse the buzz words that work

 - Make it distinctly different from the last cover